EMBRYOPSIDA Pirani & Prado

 In both Nuphar and Nymphaea flowers and even branches may replace leaves in the genetic spiral (e.g. Cutter 1957a, b; Groß et al. 2006).
 Cutter (1957b) noted that the leaf apparently subtending the flower of Nuphar was in fact born on the flower stalk; if a prophyll, it should be noted that it is abaxial in position!
 For discussion as to whether or not Nuphar has bracts, see Schneider et al. (2003).

 Flower parts are generally whorled (see Endress & Doyle 2015 and references).
 Yoo et al. (2010) discuss the evolutionary/developmental relationship between sepals and petals; see also Doyle and Endress (2011), who suggest that Nuphar has both tepals and petals.
 Schneider (1976) and Moseley and Uhl (1985) note that the vascular supply to perianth and androecial members consists of two radially associated bundles.
 In Euryale the filaments are quite slender and are basally adnate to the staminodes; it is unclear if it has free nuclear endosperm (Floyd & Friedman 2001 - see also Kanna 1964, 1967 for endosperm development in the family).
 Weberling (1989) suggested that in at least some Nymphaeaceae the individual carpels were free laterally, if adnate to the central axis inside and to "hypanthial" tissue outside (see also von Balthazar et al. 2008).
 The ovules of Victoria and Euryale are massive affairs (Zini et al. 2016).
 Zhou and Fu (2008) found that at anthesis, but not before or after, the micropyle of Nuphar was bistomal, not endostomal.
 Weberling (1989) also described how in Nuphar axial tissue separates from the gynoecium when the fruits are ripe, so exposing the basically free carpels; if this is correct (but it seems rather unlikely), its gynoecium would be very similar to that of other Nymphaeaceae; Padgett (2007) described dehiscence as being along lines in the septal and ovarian walls where aerenchymatous tissue had developed.
+For embryo development and germination in Nymphaea, see Baskin and Baskin (2007b), the embryo may be fully developed before germination begins.
 The seedling axis of some species of Nymphaea have a lateral projection.

 Some information is taken from Schneider and Williamson (1993: general); see Moseley (1958) for stamen morphology, Yao et al. (2004), M. L. Taylor et al. (2012, 2013) and Coiro and Lumaga (2013), all pollen morphology, for ovules, Zini et al. (2014b) and Shamrov (1998: Nuphar), Floyd and Friedman (2001) endosperm development, Povilus et al. (2015: embryology and endosperm), Takhtajan (1988) and Losada et al. (2014) ovules and seeds, Khanna (1964, 1967) embryology (8-nucleate embryo sacs...), Cook (1909) embryology, and Tillich (1990) seedling morphology.
 For Nuphar, see Padgett (2007).